dpatel0114/learning/README.md

 # Data Structure:
--- First of all, lets learn about Singly Linked List:

  ## Singly Linked List:

     ![Getting Started](images/singly_image.png)

     - Will help you to orgnize the data and store the data.
     - A linked list is a linear data structure where each element is a separate object.
 Each element of a list is comprising of two items - the data and a reference to the next node.
     - Linked Lists are incredibly useful programming data structures; they store both data and order information in a dynamic way.